jchristgit/bolt/docs/cogs/meta.md

 ```

 ### `.memberinfo [member:member...]`
-Show information about the given member.
+Shows information about the given member.
 When no member is given, shows information about yourself.
 Aliased to `.minfo` and `.member`.
 ```js
 // Show information about yourself.